Weight: Operational definition

 In the operational definition, the weight of an object is the force measured by the operation of weighing it, which is the force it exerts on its support.
-Since W is the downward force on the body by the centre of earth and there is no acceleration in the body, there exists an opposite and equal force by the support on the body.
-Also it is equal to the force exerted by the body on its support because action and reaction have same numerical value and opposite direction.
+Since W is the downward force on the body by the centre of Earth and there is no acceleration in the body, there exists an opposite and equal force by the support on the body.
+It is equal to the force exerted by the body on its support because action and reaction have same numerical value and opposite direction.
 This can make a considerable difference, depending on the details; for example, an object in free fall exerts little if any force on its support, a situation that is commonly referred to as weightlessness.
 However, being in free fall does not affect the weight according to the gravitational definition.
 Therefore, the operational definition is sometimes refined by requiring that the object be at rest.
 However, this raises the issue of defining "at rest" (usually being at rest with respect to the Earth is implied by using standard gravity).
 In the operational definition, the weight of an object at rest on the surface of the Earth is lessened by the effect of the centrifugal force from the Earth's rotation.

 The operational definition, as usually given, does not explicitly exclude the effects of buoyancy, which reduces the measured weight of an object when it is immersed in a fluid such as air or water.
 As a result, a floating balloon or an object floating in water might be said to have zero weight.